-The likelihoods of establishment and spread of mealybugs in Australia will be comparable to those of any other host commodity currently being imported into Australia, as these likelihoods relate specifically to post-border events that occur in Australia, and are largely independent of the importation pathway.
-The potential consequences of the establishment and spread of these two mealybugs are also independent of the importation pathway, and are considered comparable to those concluded from the previous assessments.
+The likelihoods of establishment and spread of mealybugs in Australia are similar to those of previous assessments.
+These likelihoods relate specifically to post-border events that occur in Australia, and are essentially independent of the importation pathway.
+The consequences of entry, establishment and spread of mealybugs are also independent of the importation pathway, and are similar between pest risk assessments.
+Therefore, the existing ratings for the likelihood of entry, establishment and spread and the rating for the overall consequences for mealybugs have been adopted for fresh date fruit from the MENA region.

-In addition, the department has reviewed the latest literature (for example (Amarasekare et al. 2008; Basheer et al. 2016; García et al. 2017; Karamaouna & Copland 2009; Kim, Song & Kim 2008; le Vieux & Malan 2013a; Marotta, Harten & Mahyoub 2001; Prasad et al. 2012; Varikou et al. 2010; Williams 2004)).
-No new information has been found to change the risk ratings for importation, distribution, establishment, spread and consequences as set out for mealybugs in the existing policies.
+In addition, the department has reviewed the latest literature-for example Amarasekare et al. (2008); Basheer et al. (2016); García Morales et al. (2018); Karamaouna and Copland (2009); Kim, Song and Kim (2008); le Vieux and Malan (2013a); Marotta, Harten and Mahyoub (2001); Prasad et al. (2012); Varikou et al. (2010); Williams (2004)-and no new information has been identified that would significantly change the risk ratings for importation, distribution, establishment, spread or consequences as set out for mealybugs in existing policies.